usegalaxy-eu/pulsar-network-docs/source/multi_pulsar.rst

 -----------------

 .. note::
-    The files ``files/galaxy/config/user_preferences_extra_conf.yml``, ``group_vars/mq.yml``, ``templates/galaxy/config/job_conf.yml`` for the additional pulsar services can be updated as usual, entering the correct values based on the Pulsar endpoint, the RabbitMQ credentials and virtual host.
+    Usegalaxy files, updated through pull request, ``files/galaxy/config/user_preferences_extra_conf.yml``, ``group_vars/mq.yml``, ``templates/galaxy/config/job_conf.yml`` for the additional pulsar services can be updated as usual, entering the correct values based on the Pulsar endpoint, the RabbitMQ credentials and virtual host.

 The additional job directories cannot be the defaults, since those are used by the main pulsar service.
-Therefore the TPV configuration described in :ref:`here <tpv-configuration>` has to be adjusted to include the supplementary directories under ``params``.
+Therefore the TPV configuration described :ref:`here <tpv-configuration>` has to be adjusted to include the supplementary directories under ``params``.
 Below is an example of an extra pulsar service destination, to highlight the differences a diff was used against the main configuration:

   ::